lepouya/progressive-mine-sweep/README.md

 - Rate values might be wrong when there's no tick method
 - Switching tabs in middle of reset would restart the counter
 - Reset needs minefield tab to have focus
+- Figure out a way to load cost formulas from json